elmar-hinz/Cool/README.md

 * Wrap all PHP code into classes, even configurations.
 * Use namespaces.
 * Write configurations as PHP array for now.
-* Put a license in your module.
+* Put a license into your module.
-* When you call code from other moduels, adhere their licences.
+* When you call code from other modules, adhere their licences.
   They may not be as liberal as the Cool framework itself.